marsade/100_Days_Of_Code/day_30-errors_exceptions_json/README.md

 except KeyError as error_message:
 	print(f"The key {error_message} does not exist.")
 ```
-- else: Piece of code you want to be executed if there were no exceptions.
+- `else`: Piece of code you want to be executed if there were no exceptions.
 This can occur when the code succeeded and there were no problems.
 ```py
 try:
 	file = open("a_file.txt")